-- The drive is operated per this specification using DC power as defined in this manual (see Section 7.2). - Errors caused by host system failures are excluded from error rate computations. - · Assume random data. - Default OEM error recovery settings are applied.
-This includes AWRE, ARRE, full read retries, full write retries and full retry time. - · Error rate specified with automatic retries and data correction with ECC enabled and all flaws reallocated
+- The drive is operated in accordance with this manual using DC power as defined in paragraph 7.3, "DC power requirements." - Errors caused by host system failures are excluded from error rate computations. - Assume random data. - Default OEM error recovery settings are applied.
+This includes AWRE, ARRE, full read retries, full write retries and full retry time.